zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Enhanced character short name functionality with auto-generation and customization options
+- ✅ Added "Random Handle" and "Make l33t" buttons to the character form
+- ✅ Created LeetSpeakConverter utility for converting text to leet speak
+- ✅ Enhanced OracleService with recursive search for oracle tables by key anywhere in hierarchy
+- ✅ Improved oracle table lookup to work with nested tables like "social/fe_runner_handles"
 - ✅ Implemented a loading screen for resource-intensive operations with console-style animation
 - ✅ Created a dynamic message provider system for flexible loading screen content
 - ✅ Added background loading of Datasworn data with proper coordination